itsjavi/jynxs/README.md

 ## Core Features

-- Custom JSX runtime implementation
+- Custom JSX runtime implementation, in TypeScript
 - Supports functional components (only)
 - Supports async components, also with a `fallback`.
 It means you don't need to wrap your components in `Suspense`.
 - Basic hooks implementation: